Rabidosa punctulata

 Identification

-Light large wolf with stripes on the and bearing light spots with a dark middle stripe.
+Light brown large wolf spider with stripes on the and bearing light spots with a dark middle stripe.
 Underside of abdomen has diagnostic pattern of black spots or blotches.
 Mature females lack the pale spots inside the margin of the dark chocolate stripe down the abdomen that characterize Rabidosa rabida.
 Males mature earlier than females, with males appearing in early September and females between June and October.

 Images